getUserBishal/Library/README.md

 # Library
-This is simple library management system that helps librarian and readers keep track of books available as well as the borrowed date, description and such.
+This is simple library management system that helps librarian and readers to keep track of books available as well as the borrowed date, description and such.

+Features of the LMS.

+Track books: Allows both student and librarian to check who currently possesses the books.

+Return: Allows a student to return a book to the library.

+Place Hold: prevent students from requesting the book again if the book is already borrowed

+Acquire Material: Allows the librarian to acquire donated materials for the library's collection.

+Process Return: Allows the student to process the return of a book and update the records.